Belinda Hamilton – feature blogger, reviewer

 Belinda Hamilton grew up in Caboolture and moved to Brisbane a decade or so ago.
 She keeps a personal blog at Belinda’s Baubles.
 Belinda loves to read, write, make jewelery, bushwalk, try her hand at photography and spends a few hours a week volunteering for charity.
 She also attends monthly meetings for the writing/ critique group Marianne was co-founder of; Vision Writers.
 Recently she became an internet DJ and hosts her own show called Friday Ketchup on PQRN.

-Mandy Wrangles – reviewer and vampire blogs
+Mandy Wrangles – reviewer and blogger

 Amanda Wrangles has never moved far from where she grew up on the beautiful Mornington Peninsula near Melbourne.
 In fact, she hasn’t managed the whole growing up thing very well at all – with a passion for reading and writing Young Adult stories, she would much rather live in a teenager’s world than an adult one.